opennars/ALANN2018/README.md

 <img src="https://github.com/opennars/ALANN2018/blob/master/img/cat_likes_cod.png">

 The belief graph (.svg format) can be viewed in Google Chrome for detailed analysis.
-The .svg imgage file is avaible in the 'img' folder.
+The .svg image file is avaible in the 'img' folder.

 ## How To Build